Here are 10 best things to buy in Hyderabad – the city of Nizams – and add it to your keepsakes…

 Rightly named as the City of Pearls, Hyderabad is considered the pearl hub of India.
 During their rule, the Nizams instructed the traders to bring in pearls especially from the Arabian Gulf.
 Referred to as the ‘Queen of Jewels’, pearls are simple yet shimmering.
 Though the jewellers in Hyderabad mostly have white pearls, there are some other types like rice pearls, Basra, pink and black pearls.

-Apart from simple pearl jewels, jewellers also incorporate pearls with gold, silver, and other precious stone making ornaments like bracelets, Kundan sets and enamelled sets, satlads, lacchas, chand bali (a moon shaped ear-ring), chokers, rassi (a chain set in the form of rope) chatai (a mat type chain, earrings and rings), hath phool (for the fingers and the wrist), vaddenam (waist belt) and Tanmani.
+Apart from simple pearl jewels, jewellers also incorporate pearls with gold, silver, and other precious stone making ornaments like bracelets, Kundan sets and enamelled sets, satlads, lacchas, chand bali (a moon-shaped ear-ring), chokers, rassi (a chain set in the form of rope) chatai (a mat type chain, earrings and rings), hath phool (for the fingers and the wrist), vaddenam (waist belt) and Tanmani.

 Where to buy: Charminar has the most exclusive shops for pearl jewellery among various other markets like Laad market in the city.
 The Char Minar Bazaar in Ghansi Bazaar is famous for pearls, especially the Basra pearls.
 The Patther Gatti street is filled with shops exclusively for pearls only.
 These are some best shopping places in Hyderabad for weddings.

 This alluring metalcraft, the Bidriware articles is a must-buy souvenir in Hyderabad.
 Bidriware, with its origins in Persia, is a fascinating craftwork with an intricate eight-stage process to make it.